A Global Benchmark in Mountain Railways

 Famous Rack Railway Routes

-• Gornergrat Railway – The highest open-air railway in Europe, reaching the Gornergrat summit at 3,089 m with stunning views of the Monte Rosa massif.
+• Gornergrat Railway – The highest open-air railway in Europe, it climbs to the Gornergrat summit at 3,089 meters, offering unmatched vistas of the Monte Rosa massif, the second-highest mountain in the Alps.

-• Pilatus Railway – Holds the world record for the steepest rack railway with a maximum gradient of 48%.
-It climbs Mount Pilatus near Lucerne, operating only in summer due to snow.
+• Pilatus Railway – Holding the world record for the steepest rack railway with a maximum gradient of 48%, it ascends Mount Pilatus near Lucerne.
+Due to heavy snowfalls, it operates seasonally during the summer months, attracting thousands of visitors seeking dramatic alpine views.

-• Schynige Platte Railway – A historic rack railway that climbs from Wilderswil to the Schynige Platte alpine garden, offering views of the Eiger, Mönch, and Jungfrau.
+• Schynige Platte Railway – A historic rack railway linking Wilderswil to the Schynige Platte alpine garden, famed for its botanical diversity and panoramic views of the Eiger, Mönch, and Jungfrau massif.
+The line has maintained much of its original charm since opening in 1893.

 Environmental Sustainability: A Green Network